 How to Clean Mold

-Cleaning mold is not as simple as wiping down the walls with a rag.
+Mold removal in Columbia, SC is not as simple as wiping down the walls with a rag.
 In fact, this approach can actually cause the problem to get worse as you are essentially forcing the spores to become airborne.
 Ideally, you want to prevent mold in the first place by drying areas immediately when they become exposed to water.
 If you start noticing a musty odor or other signs of mold, call in a mold remediation company immediately to start the process of mold removal.
 As breathing in mold can be harmful, this job is best left to the professionals.

 Consequences of Unattended Mold